Locally Important Projects

 Bids for funding need to show that they:

-- address community needs identified in local community plans
+- address community needs identified in local community plans and surveys

 - produce good value for money

-- show that they are possible
+- show that they are feasible and sustainable

 Previous Locally Important Projects